SpencerSzabados/Fine-tune-Stable-Diffusion-VAE/README.md

 ## Usege
 ### Hardware requirements
 Training requires a CUDA capable device.
 Fine-tuning on 512x512x3 images with a batch size of 8 and microbatches of 4 requires 42GB of (combined) VRAM and takes ~20mins to run 1000 steps on one NVIDIA L40s.
+The VRAM usege can be approximately halved by removing the use of perceptual similarity loss [lpips](https://github.com/richzhang/PerceptualSimilarity) within 'fine-tune.py'.

 ### Environment setup
 All python package requirements are listed within the 'requirements.yaml' file.
 To build the conda environment, named 'sdvae', run the following command: